-Before the City may sell a portion of a public street, lane, or walkway, it must first legally remove its designation as a public right-of-way.
+Before the City of Winnipeg can sell a portion of a public street, lane, or walkway, it must first legally remove its designation as a public right-of-way.
 This procedure is referred to as "closing" the right-of-way.

 The following is a brief description of the procedure.

 - The first step in the process is the collection from the applicant of a non-refundable fee of $2,030.00.

 - Upon receipt of this fee, the proposal will be submitted for the consideration of all affected City departments and public utilities.
 The circulation of the proposal will identify any objections to the closing and any conditions to be attached to the sale of the land (i.e. requirements for the maintenance or relocation of existing services in the right-of-way).

 - A report is then submitted to the area Community Committee or, in the case of lands in the downtown area, the Standing Policy Committee on Property and Development, Heritage and Downtown Development.
 This report outlines the position of the City administration on this application.
 Notices are posted in the neighborhood announcing the date and location of the Committee meeting two weeks prior to the meeting.
 The comments and concerns of the City administration and of the neighbourhood residents are addressed at the meeting.